ptrkrysik/gr-gsm/README.md

 As a install prefix enter */usr/local/*.
 The rest of the options can be left as defaul.

-On distributions that have *GNU Radio* version 3.7.3 and above *GNU Radio* can be installed from packages without compilation.
+On distributions that have *GNU Radio* version 3.7.3 and above in standard repository, *GNU Radio* can be installed from packages without compilation.
 To avoid this quite lenghty process use:
 ```
 ./pybombs config forcebuild ' '
 ```